 Install new windows to maximize the efficiency of your home and lower your utility bills.
 Sears Home Services helps homes meet Energy Star ratings by installing modern, energy-efficient windows.

 3. Your Home Has Single-Pane Windows

 Speaking of modern, does your home still have windows made with only one pane of glass?
 Single-pane windows are outdated and perform poorly when compared to double- or triple-pane windows.
-Replace single-pane windows with stronger modern windows to enjoy:
+Replace single-pane windows with stronger modern windows to enjoy these benefits:

 Some modern multiple-pane windows offer protection from harmful ultraviolet radiation rays.
 New windows also make a home more attractive, increasing its curb appeal and value.
 Replacing windows is a good investment for your home, especially if you plan to sell it in the future.
 If you have energy-efficient windows installed, you may qualify for a tax credit to offset costs.